derrickreimer/derrickreimer.com/source/2017-02-07-solving-our-slow-query-problem.html.markdown

 - How many new technologies will be introduced?
 - How strongly are we locked in to the approach once adopted?

 Deeply ingrained in our engineering culture is an [aversion to risk](http://www.scalingsaas.com/posts/choosing-the-perfect-tech-stack/), especially when that risk lies outside of our zone of competitive advantages.
-We will gladly make calculated bets when it comes to building cutting-edge marketing automation features, but much less so when it making choices about our underlying database technologies.
+We will gladly make calculated bets when it comes to building cutting-edge marketing automation features, but much less so when making choices about our underlying database technologies.

-We determined that sharding would carry high development price tag, increase our hosting cost by an order of magnitude, and introduce a high degree of vendor lock-in.
+We determined that sharding would carry a high development price tag, increase our hosting cost by an order of magnitude, and introduce a high degree of vendor lock-in.
 Partitioning large tables would carry similar development costs and would limit our ability to run queries that need to span all the partitions (which is part of what makes Drip so powerful).

 ## "Always fast" is a pipe dream

 We came to another important realization as we evaluated our options.
 It's feasible that the largest Drip customer may someday have millions of subscribers and hundreds of millions of `deliveries` and `subscriber_events` to their name.
 Even if we sharded our database by account and gave this customer their own dedicated shard, their segmentation queries would _still_ be vulnerable to slowness.

 Abandoning the goal of trying to make every possible query combination run quickly allowed us to reframe the question.
-Instead of asking "how can we make these queries always run quickly?", we started asking "how can minimize the pain our customer experience when accomplishing the task of segmenting their subscriber database?"
+Instead of asking "how can we make these queries always run quickly?", we started asking "how can minimize the pain our customers experience when accomplishing the task of segmenting their subscriber database?"

 This led to a key observation: segments tend to be long-lived and reused many times.
 For example, the criteria that defines who belongs in a "Customer" segment is unlikely to change.
-Once defined, the user is likely to reference that segment in many different scenarios, such as when sending a broadcast email targeted to existing customers, or within a workflow decision to send customer down a different journey than non-customers.
+Once defined, the user is likely to reference that segment in many different scenarios, such as when sending a broadcast email targeted to existing customers, or within a workflow decision to send customers down a different journey than non-customers.

 In its current form, complex segments were guaranteed to run slowly every time they were viewed.
 If we could reduce that slowness to just the first time a segment is built, that would dramatically improve the user experience.